-Modern slavery is a crime and a violation of fundamental human rights.
-It takes various forms, such as slavery, servitude, forced and compulsory labour, child labour and human trafficking, all of which involve depriving a person of their liberty in order to exploit them for personal or commercial gain.
+Modern slavery takes various forms, such as slavery, servitude, forced or compulsory labour, child labour and human trafficking: all of which involve depriving a person of their liberty in order to exploit them for personal or commercial gain.
 For the sake of brevity, we refer to all of these practices as 'modern slavery' in this statement.